pthrasher/framework/README.md

 # Famous Framework (alpha)

-The Famous Framework is a new JavaScript framework for creating reusable, composable, and interchangeable UI widgets and applications.
+The Famous Framework is a JavaScript framework for creating reusable, composable, and interchangeable UI widgets and applications.
 It balances declarative with imperative and functional with stateful, and it's built on top of the [Famous Engine](https://github.com/Famous/engine).

 **IMPORTANT:** This project is a developer preview; expect bugs to occur.